Dan Dalton/Getty Images

 It's easier to stop inflation than it is to break out of a deflationary cycle, says Ara Oghoorian, a CFP professional in Los Angeles who previously worked for the Fed as a bank examiner.

-Amid recent weak inflation, the Fed has kept rates low to prevent a repeat of the "lost decade" of stagnant economic growth in Japan when prices fell and people delayed purchases in hopes of cheaper prices, causing prices to fall even further.
+When there's been weak inflation, the Fed has kept rates low to prevent a repeat of the "lost decade" of stagnant economic growth in Japan when prices fell and people delayed purchases in hopes of cheaper prices, causing prices to fall even further.